JOIN ALL CLEAR TODAY

-In short, All Clear is a channel for you to directly contribute to the fight against plastic pollution where it is needed most and where it can have the greatest positive environmental impact.
+In short, All Clear is a channel for you to directly contribute to the fight against ocean pollution - where it is needed most and where it can have the greatest positive environmental impact.
 So much more can be done if we work together as a single movement for our planet.

 Join us and together we can save our oceans for the future. #allclearfuture

 Olympic Size Swimming Pools Of Plastic Waste is Cleared

 Globally, ocean plastic pollution is reaching rampant levels.
 It is estimated that every minute, one full garbage truck of plastic trash is dumped in the sea.
 That is 1440 trucks every day and 8 BILLION kilos per year.

 A recent study from WWF even shows that the average person consumes a credit card worth of plastic every week.